 One way is to use example answers, which you can find in coursebooks or practice test books.
 First of all, look at how the writer answers the different parts of the question.
-Then look at the assessment criteria - you could choose to focus on an area that you find more difficult.
+Then choose one of the assessment criteria to explore - perhaps an area that you find more difficult.
 If this is Organisation, look at how the writer organises their ideas into paragraphs.
-Then think about how they develop these ideas, and how they link ideas in each paragraph and between the paragraphs.
+Think about how they develop these ideas, and how they link ideas in each paragraph and between the paragraphs.
 You can do similar things for Language and Communicative Achievement.

-7. What's the best way to improve my listening skills?
+7. What's the best way to improve my listening skills outside the classroom?

 Try to listen to as many different things as possible.
 There's a huge range of recordings and videos on the internet, such as video clips, podcasts, talks, TV channels, radio stations and also websites specially designed for English-language learners.
-Make sure you listen to different kinds of recordings and also to different accents.
 As with reading, if you have an interest or hobby, try to find video clips or podcasts about it.